 The Napa Valley has such a diversity of winemakers that it was tempting to hire a winemaker for each wine produced – based on that winemakers’ style and or varietal focus.
 They did this but soon realized it became difficult to manage – each winemaker was making wine at a separate winery.
 Logistically this was a headache to keep track of.
-Today they have one winemaker (Jason Moore) who makes their wines in one winery.
+Eventually they hired one winemaker (Jason Moore) who made their wines in one winery.
 At one point they employed four winemakers.
 Today, Justin (self-taught) is the sole winemaker for Shadowbox Cellars.

 The idea was to keep the brand small.
 However, Justin now admits that 60% of his time goes into Shadowbox Cellars on top of the “75%” spent managing the quarterly Preiser Key publication.
 Do the math.
 He’s a busy guy.
-While total production is still very small, they now make a number of wines – Justin often works with their winemaker and also helps with sales.
+While total production is still very small, they now make a number of wines – and Justin has since taken over the winemaking duties.

-The 2012 Orchard Vineyard was made from Chardonnay vines over 45 years old (rare to have vines of this varietal in the Napa Valley this old).
-Unfortunately they were removed during a subsequent vintage but they secured another vineyard almost across the street.
+The 2012 Shadowbox Cellars Orchard Vineyard was made from Chardonnay vines over 45 years old (rare to have vines of this variety in the Napa Valley this old).
+Unfortunately, they were removed during a subsequent vintage, but they secured another vineyard almost across the street.
 This wine was barrel fermented with frequent battonage.
 The wine saw 50% New French Oak and 50% used during fermentation and aging.
 Aromas of hazelnut, honey, honeysuckle and apricot.
 On the palate the wine is soft and rounded with a noticeable richness of fruit.
-This is a very flavorable Chardonnay.
+This is a very well-flavored Chardonnay.

-The 2015 rosé of Pinot Noir has already been a favorite among their customers and we see why.
+The 2015 Shadowbox Cellars Rosé of Pinot Noir has already been a favorite among their customers, and we see why.
 As a result, they increased the production of this wine.
 It was made in the Provençal-style (similar to how it is made in Provence) and picked at a much lower sugar level then for their Pinot Noir.
 It is a wine that drinks easily.
 Notes of strawberry, mineralities and hints of earthiness show on the bouquet.
 Raspberry, strawberry show mid palate with a crisp finish anchored by flavors of watermelon.

-Only 25 case of their 2012 Pinot Noir were produced from a premium vineyard on the Sonoma side of Carneros (different vineyard source then what was used for their rosé).
+Only 25 cases of the 2012 Shadowbox Cellars Pinot Noir were produced from a premium vineyard on the Sonoma side of Carneros (different vineyard source then what was used for their rosé).
 This vineyard is somewhat unique as there are no other vineyards close by (typical scenery in Carneros is often rolling hillsides covered with vines).
 This vintage shows spicy raspberry on the bouquet – a white pepper characteristic along with floral (violet) aromas.
-This is a balanced wine and a richer style of Pinot noir – both with the fruit intensity and the light oak and fruit tannins on the finish.
+This is a balanced wine and a richer style of Pinot Noir – both with the fruit intensity and the light oak and fruit tannins on the finish.
 Pleasing baking spices and an earthy nuance show on the palate.

-Shadowbox Cellars prefers cool climate Syrahs.
-Again they turned to Sonoma County for this wine; the vineyard is located at 2,100 feet on the west side of Napa’s Mt.
+Shadowbox Cellars prefers producing Syrah from cool climate regions.
+Again, they turned to Sonoma County for this wine; the vineyard is located at 2,100 feet on the west side of Napa’s Mt.
 Veeder.
-The nose is elegant on the 2010 vintage – this is a lighter style syrah showing good acidity with flavors of red currant.
+The nose is elegant on the 2010 vintage – this is a lighter style Syrah, showing good acidity along with flavors of red currant.
 Tannins linger on the front of the palate.
 Nice food wine.

 The name ‘Shadowbox’ refers to a family tradition of hanging a box on the wall filled with small mementos.
 Each of the owners chose one item to be represented on their label.
 Ira & Eydie chose an important family heirloom – a chalice, Monty chose the monkey, because as Justin says, “my dad just likes monkeys” and Justin chose the key to represent all the work he has put into building the Preiser Key.

 Total production each year is usually around 800 cases.
-For more information and to join their wine club, visit: www.shadowboxcellars.com
+For more information, to schedule an appointment or to join their wine club, visit: www.shadowboxcellars.com